 - 3 points for meeting with Prof. Park or an IA during office hours or another meeting.
 You will earn the points for your first meeting, but you can visit us as many times as you want! - 3 points for "About Me" one pager.
 You can submit a 1-page Google slide to introduce yourself and this one pager will be played at the beginning of each class.
-You will earn points for your first one pager. - You could include your name, class year, hometown, photo of yourself (if you are comfortable to share) or photo of something meaningful to you, 1 sentence of hobby or interest you have. - o If you have an event to advertise, include that! - o If you want to share any music before the class, include the link for the music. - 2 points each for 3 exam reflections.
+You will earn points for your first one pager. - You could include your name, class year, hometown, a photo of yourself (if you are comfortable to share) or a photo of something meaningful to you, 1 sentence of hobby or interest you have. - o If you have an event to advertise, include that! - 2 points each for 2 exam reflections.
 After Exams 1, 2 and 3, you can complete reflection questions about how you prepared for the exam and how the course is going. - 3 points for CAPE survey: if more than 80% of the class complete CAPE survey in a constructive and professional way, everyone in this class will earn 3 extra credit points.